My Best Girl: Plot

-Maggie walks and walks until she returns to where Joe and her shared a moment which happens to be by the night court.
-She sees her family arrive and after they chasten her they enter the court to try to save Liz from prison.
+Maggie walks and walks until she returns to the night court where she and Joe had shared a moment.
+She sees her family arrive, and, after they chastise her, they enter the court to try to save Liz from prison.
 Meanwhile, Joe arrives at the same spot only to be helped by a homeless man who had watched their interactions.
 Joe enters the court to hear Maggie's passionate plea for her sister, whom the judge eventually lets go.

-While Maggie fetches water for her 'on the verge of fainting' mother, Joe walks over to Maggie and apologizes, saying he did not love his fiancée and would not marry her.
-He then proposes to Maggie which causes (for a change) her sister to faint.
-While everyone tries to revive Liz, Liz's boyfriend makes a remark to her father about Maggie 'taking up with the Merrill boy' implying that it was only for sex.
-Joe, offended, punches him and begins to fight in the courtroom.
+While Maggie fetches water for her 'on the verge of fainting' mother, Joe walks over to her and apologizes, saying he does not love his fiancée and will not marry her.
+He then proposes to Maggie, which causes her sister (for a change) to faint.
+While everyone tries to revive Liz, Liz's boyfriend makes a remark to her father about Maggie "taking up with the Merrill boy," implying that it was only for sex.
+Offended, Joe punches him and begins fighting in the courtroom.

-The next day, Maggie is back home, reading the paper which has headlines about their romance.
-Joe's father (Hobart Bosworth) arrives at the home.
-He tells Maggie he wants to send his son to Hawaii until the scandal blew over, which Joe agreed to.
+The next day, Maggie is back home, reading the paper, which has headlines about their romance.
+Joe's father arrives at the home.
+He tells Maggie he wants to send his son to Hawaii until the scandal blows over, and Joe agrees.
 However, Joe apparently made plans to bring Maggie as well and marry on the boat.
-Mr. Merrill, not happy with this, tries to buy Maggie off with a check for $10,000 just as Joe arrives, unaware his father is there.
-Joe tells Maggie his plans and she becomes upset.
-Angry, she begins a whole tirade against him trying to find out if he really loved her or not.
-She begins to claim she is just a jazz girl and knew who he was all along.
-That she was a gold digger and just after his money and, thanks to his father, she now had what she wanted.
+Mr. Merrill, not happy with this, tries to buy Maggie off with a $10,000 check just as Joe arrives, unaware that his father is there.
+Joe tells Maggie his plans, and she becomes upset.
+Angry, she launches into a tirade against him, trying to find out whether he really loved her.
+She begins to claim that she is just a jazz girl and that she knew who he was all along.
+That she was a gold digger, just after his money, and that, thanks to his father, she now had what she wanted.
 She even plays a jazz record and puts on lipstick in an attempt to prove her point.

-Joe begins to cry, and Maggie, touched, breaks down and admits that none of it is true and the real reason she cannot go away with him is because of her family (who had been listening in the living room the whole time) who needs her more than he does.
-Her father becomes livid and declares it was time 'he became the father of the family' and takes charge of his wife and daughters.
-In a comedic scene he commands everyone (including both Merrills) to pack Maggie's things for the ship which leaves in ten minutes.
+Joe begins to cry, and Maggie, touched, breaks down and admits that none of it is true, and that the real reason she cannot go away with him is her family (who had been listening in the living room the whole time), who need her more than he does.
+Her father becomes livid, declares it is time "he became the father of the family," and takes charge of his wife and daughters.
+In a comedic scene, he commands everyone (including both Merrills) to pack Maggie's things for the ship, which leaves in ten minutes.

-After an extreme car ride, the couple barely make it to the departing boat.
+After an extreme car ride, the couple barely makes it to the departing boat.
 Once boarded, the father realizes he never gave Maggie her suitcase.
 He tries to throw the suitcase onto the boat, but it ends up in the ocean.
-The couple waves goodbye and eventually get crowded back from view.
+The couple waves goodbye and eventually gets crowded back from view.
 When the crowd leaves, we see the couple kissing.